DV

 Strategy & risk

 TSLY tracks Tesla (TSLA) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 1.5 for TSLY and 1.5515 for YMAX, indicating TSLY is less volatile relative to the market.
+Beta is 1.49 for TSLY and 1.5515 for YMAX, making TSLY the less volatile of the two by this measure.

 YMAX beta1.5515